-The key to success when selling things online is to concentrate on items that offer the best return for your time and effort.
+Selling items online can be one of the best ways to flip money.
+The key to success is to concentrate on items that offer the best return for your time and effort.
 You can do this by putting out a small amount of effort for items that have a broad appeal, such as uploading stock photos or creating print-on-demand t-shirt designs.

 Alternatively, you can spend more time and energy procuring items to sell that have a high potential for profit, such as antiques, sneakers or designer clothing.
 The online landscape is constantly shifting, so it’s vital to stay ahead of the trends in your niche.

 Because there is so much competition online, the key is to stand out by offering something rare, different or exceptional.
 Not everyone may buy your banana cashew fudge or your ultra-rare Pokemon cards, but as long as you have a handful of raving fans, you can have a successful online business.